maia-score/documentation/docs/paths/reports/post.md

 ---
-id:
+id: createReport
 slug: reports-post
-title:
+title: Create a new score report
-sidebar_label:
+sidebar_label: POST
-description: Create a new reports record
+description: Create and process a new score repors.
 ---

 <!-- prettier-ignore-start -->